have monsters that are infrequent spawns with rare items

 - For reference: There are 33 runes, and the top 8 are extremely rare, having drop chances of one in tens or hundreds of thousands.
 To make a runeword, you'll need a specific combination, up to 5 of the "high" ones.
 And, sometimes, finding an item good enough to put these beasts in is going to be just as difficult.

-- Ragnarok Online is probably the king of this trope.
+- Ragnarok Online.
 Almost every monster/boss/etc. in the game has a chance to drop a card, which can be compounded into compatible equipment types to give special benefits to their users.
 Some cards are vital in the creation of some classes, while others can be flat-out gamebreaking.
 The bottom line, however, is that the base drop rate for most cards is 1/10000.
 Ten-flipping-thousand.
 But hey, at least combat is quicker in RO than other MMORPGs, right?
 Right?

 - Add to that the fact that all the minibosses and boss characters had spawn times of between 1 hour for the weaker ones to 24 hours for the big MVPs (the game's equivalent of bosses), some spawned randomly from a pool (Rekenber Biolabs) and some required an entire guild to run a quest just to get one to spawn, nevermind try defeating it (Thanatos).